mirageglobe/zip-tinwolf/README.md

 - source : https://github.com/mirageglobe/tinwolf

 An Tintin++ based app for Aardwolf with the follow key goals
-- to be a portable, cross platform mud client for aardwolf
+- to be a portable, cross platform mud client for aardwolf (macosx, nix, android, windowspowershell)
 - full text based user interface
 - flat, easy to understand files
 - based on mature mud engine (tintin++)